 No, only profit-seeking legally incorporated companies can apply.

 7. Can projects without an incorporated company apply?

 No, it is necessary to have an incorporated company when presenting the candidacy.
 Exceptionally, candidates whose constitution date is set in January 2024 may be admitted, provided they have a minimum viable product already on the market.

 8. What is the period to present the candidacy?

-Starts on Tuesday, November 2, 2021, at 9:00 a.m. and ends on December 10, 2021 at 06:00 p.m. (all times are listed in GMT+1).
-The organisation reserves the right to extend the end date.
-In this case, the extension will be notified through this website.
+Entries can be submitted from 9.00 a.m. on 26 October 2023 until 6 p.m. on 12 December 2023 (all times are listed in GMT+1).
+The organisation reserves the right to extend the end date, which will be announced through this website.